1.8K

 Whether you're leading a small team or an entire organization, this episode offers practical wisdom on building the kind of trust that makes open communication possible and the team cohesion that drives real results.

-Sunday Nov 02, 2025
+Nov 2, 2025

-Sunday Nov 02, 2025
+Nov 2, 2025

 In this episode, we sit down with a veteran leader whose 31-year career in the Canadian Forces, including service with the Princess Patricia’s Canadian Light Infantry and the Canadian Airborne Regiment, has shaped his deep understanding of leadership, trust, and accountability.
 A distinguished graduate of the U.S. Joint and Combined Forces Staff College, he has also served as a CEO, board chair, entrepreneur, and community builder, continuing a lifelong commitment to service and mentorship.